vasinov/voila-cli/README.md

   - [Windows x86](https://voila-cli-tarballs.s3-us-west-2.amazonaws.com/voila-win32-x86.tar.gz)
 - Set an alias for the executable.
 For example, in bash you can set `alias voila="/path/to/voila/bin/voila"`.
 On Windows setup an alias to `/path/to/voila/bin/voila.cmd`.
 - Initialize Voila in your project directory with `voila init`.
 That will generate a `.voila.yml` config file in the current directory.
-- In your project directory run `voila local:start` to start containers defined in `.voila.yml`.
+- In your project directory run `voila start` to start containers defined in `.voila.yml`.
-- In your project directory run `voila local:run COMMAND` to run your project locally and generate result artifacts in the same directory without exiting the CLI (string output will show up sequentially).
-For example, `voila local:run ls -al`.
+- In your project directory run `voila $ COMMAND` to run your project locally and generate result artifacts in the same directory without exiting the CLI (string output will show up sequentially).
+For example, `voila run ls -al`.
-- To check container status run `voila local:status`.
+- To check container status run `voila status`.
-- To SSH into a running container run `voila local:ssh`.
+- To SSH into a running container run `voila ssh`.
-- To stop containers run `voila local:stop`.
+- To stop containers run `voila stop`.

 ## Config Format